yogendratamang48/terraform-provider-mysql/README.md

 1. Docker environment
 2. mysql-client binary which can be installed on Mac with `brew install mysql-client@8.0`
-   1. Then add it to your path OR `brew link mysql-client@8.0`
+   1. Then add it to your path OR run `brew link mysql-client@8.0`

 ### Running tests